judge0/judge0/docs/api/submissions/get_specific_submission.md

 ### Get Specific Submission [GET]
 Returns details about submission.

-Just like in [create submission](/#submission-submission-post) you can recieve Base64 encoded data for every text type attribute (check the [table](#submission-submission) to see which attributes are text type).
+Just like in [create submission](/#submission-submission-post) you can receive Base64 encoded data for every text type attribute (check the [table](#submission-submission) to see which attributes are text type).
 By default, this parameter is set to `false` and Judge0 API will send you raw data.